Thwarting Sexual Harassment at Work

 Try to follow whatever harassment policy your employer provides as closely as possible.
 In addition, it may be helpful to keep notes about each instance of harassment, make copies of your work performance records and speak with fellow employees or others who may help you.

 Gender-Based Harassment at Work

-It is also possible to suffer illegal, sex-based harassment that is not of a sexual nature, also known as gender-based harassment.
-An example of this would be a supervisor who makes frequent derogatory comments about women and constantly refers to female employees using slurs or offensive language.
+It is also possible to suffer illegal, sex-based harassment that is not sexual.
+This is known as gender-based harassment.
+One form of gender-based harrassment would be attacks from a supervisor directed toward women or the use of gender-specific slurs or offensive terms.